Angeliki Louvi PhD

 Associate Professor of Neurosurgery and of Neurobiology

-Vertebrate neural development; Mechanisms of brain morphogenesis and pathogenesis; Blood-CSF barrier; Choroid plexus; Hydrocephalus; Cerebrovascular disease; Cerebral cavernous malformation; Neurodevelopmental disorders; CADASIL; Notch signaling; Structural brain disorders
+Mammalian neural development; Mechanisms of brain morphogenesis and pathogenesis; Microcephaly; Structural brain disorders; Cerebrovascular disease; Cerebral cavernous malformations; Notch signaling; CADASIL

-- Functions of the Cerebral Cavernous Malformation 3 gene in neurovascular development (with the Gunel lab)
+- Functions of the Cerebral Cavernous Malformation 3 gene in neurovascular development and disease (with the Gunel lab, YSM)

-- Functions of Notch 3 in vascular smooth muscle cells; animal models of CADASIL, a cerebral ischemic small-vessel disease (with the Artavanis-Tsakonas lab, Harvard Medical School)
+- Animal models of CADASIL, a cerebral ischemic small-vessel Notch disease (with the Artavanis-Tsakonas lab, Harvard Medical School)

 Extensive Research Description

 - Cerebral Cavernous Malformations (CCM).
 We are investigating the biology of Ccm3, one of three genes implicated in the pathogenesis of CCM, a monogenic cerebrovascular disorder.
 We have generated a mouse model that develops vascular lesions highly similar to human cavernomas; its study has led to the identification of cell autonomous as well as cell non-autonomous functions of CCM3 in vascular and neural development, and has unraveled an important role of this protein in the neurovascular unit.